IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 These are the key things to know -
 - `BackgroundContent` is used to set the content of the switch
 - `KnobContent` is used to set the content on the knob.
-The content on the knob is hidden/shown by utilising the `IsClippedToBounds` property
+The content on the knob is hidden/shown by utilising the `IsClippedToBounds` property.
-So essentially as the knob moves from one side to the other it is just revealing a differnt bart of the content.
+So essentially, as the knob moves from one side to the other it is just revealing a different part of the content.
 - The `SwitchPanUpdate` is used transition from true to false, i.e. color fading etc.

 ## What can I do with it?